Authentic Lessons for 21st Century Learning

 • Two-sided counters or other small objects to act as placeholders (about five per student)

-• Decision Trees (one copy)
+• Decision Tree Examples (one copy)

 Engage

-Display the attached "Quick Draw" image on the document camera, Smart board, or an overhead projector.
+Display the attached Quick Draw image on the document camera, Smart board, or an overhead projector.
 Use the Quick Draw strategy to engage students' prior knowledge about geometric shapes.

 After you have asked students what they saw in the image and how they drew the image, ask students what geometric shapes they see in the image.
-Students may reply that they see a square, trapezoid, rhombus, and a parallelogram.
+Students may reply that they see a square, trapezoid, rhombus, and parallelogram.
 Follow up and ask students how they know that shape is what they say it is.
 For example, ask students how they know it is a rhombus vs. a parallelogram (or vice versa) or how they know it is a square and not a rectangle.
-Also press students to identify and name all the shapes they see.
+Also, press students to identify and name all the shapes they see.

 Explore

 Place students in teams of three or four; have no more than 10 teams.
-Pass each team one copy of the "Guess What Quadrilateral Board" and 15 two-sided counters or other placeholders.
+Pass each team one copy of the Guess What Quadrilateral Board and 15 two-sided counters or other placeholders.
 Explain the following rules of the game:

 • One student will choose a shape from the sandwich bag, without looking, to begin each round.
 The student will hand the shape to the teacher.